-A fixed-term contract can only be signed where stipulated by applicable legislation and for the performance of a precise and temporary task :
+A fixed-term contract can only be signed where stipulated by applicable legislation and for the performance of a precise and temporary task:

-- Replacement of an employee, - Temporary increase in company's business, - Seasonal jobs or jobs for which a fixed-term contract is usually used, - Replacement of company manager, - Recruitment under the applicable employment policy (professional training and apprenticeship contracts, seniors contract and so on), - Project-based fixed-term contract for engineers and executives.
+- Replacement of an employee, - Temporary increase in company's business, - Seasonal jobs or jobs for which a fixed-term contract is usually used, - Replacement of company manager, - Recruitment under the applicable employment policy (professional training andapprenticeship contracts, seniors contract and so on), - Project-based fixed-term contract for engineers and executives.

 Ask us, to make sure you avoid signing a fixed-term contract where not permitted by law.
+Under no circumstances may a fixed-term contract (CDD) be used to fill a job related to the normal and permanent activity of the company.